sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(result).toBe(true)
 -->

-It’s hard to notice the negation in `!i`.
-We could rewrite this code to avoid misunderstanding:
+It’s hard to notice the logical NOT operator (`!`) here.
+We can replace the logical NOT operator with an explicit condition to avoid misunderstandings:

 <!--
 const object = { o: 0 }